 There have been several researches done in the field of performance appraisal internationally and nationally focusing in the public sector.
 Internationally, Koonmee (2009) conducted a study on the effects of the new performance system implemented in Thailand's public sector for the period of 2004-2007.
-In the USA, Lewis et al. (2009) examined the perception of intrinsically motivated employees on the effectiveness of performance appraisal.
+In the USA, Oh and Lewis examined the perception of intrinsically motivated employees on the effectiveness of performance appraisal.
 This research was carried out by analyzing data from 23 federal agencies by means of Merit Principal Survey conducted every 3 years.
-Similarly, in the United Kingdom, Cook and Crossman (2004) examined the satisfaction level of internal post personnel on its performance appraisal systems.
+Similarly in the United Kingdom, Cook and Crossman (2004) examined the satisfaction level of internal post personnel on its performance appraisal systems.
 Studies on teachers' satisfaction on schools' performance appraisal systems were carried out by Kelly et al. (2008) in Singapore and by Irvine (2003) in New Zealand.

 On a different angle, studies on the perception and understanding of the performance appraisal process were conducted by Kavanagh et al. (2007) in an Australian scientific research centre and by Analoui and Fell (2002) in a university in the United Kingdom.
 Reinke had also studied the attitudes of county government employees toward their performance appraisal system in Georgia, USA.
 In Malaysia, the few studies available are by Dev Kumar (2005) who examined the importance of rater training in performing appraisals amongst the Malaysian Police Force and a study by Ahmad and Ali who focused on raters' understanding and cognitive processing on the decision making process in the public sector.

 Indeed, performance appraisal is said to be the key to effective human resources management.
-In their influential discussion of performance appraisal, Latham and Wexley (1994) identified employee selection, appraisal, training and motivation as the four key systems necessary for insuring the proper management of an organization's human resources.
+In their influential discussion of performance appraisal, Latham and Wexley (1993) identified employee selection, appraisal, training and motivation as the four key systems necessary for insuring the proper management of an organization's human resources.
 Of these four human resource systems, they argued, performance appraisal as the most important because it is the prerequisite for establishing the other three systems (Roberts, 1995).
 This suggests the importance that should be given to performance appraisal in any organization.
-The general objective of this study is to obtain diplomatic officers' perceptions of the performance appraisal system.
-More specifically, this study aims to examine diplomatic officers' understanding and satisfaction of the appraisal system.
-This study also aims to identify if raters' characteristics influences their perceptions.
-The following research questions have been designed to achieve these objectives: